instantOS/instantos.github.io/faq.md

 # Frequently asked questions

-If you don't find your answer here, please have a look at the [Documentation](https://instantos.io/documentation) section and the [Community Wiki](https://github.com/instantOS/instantOS/wiki).
+If you don't find your answer here, please have a look at the [Documentation](https://instantos.io/documentation) and the [Community Wiki](https://github.com/instantOS/instantOS/wiki).

 If you still don't get an answer or need additional information and clarification, we have an active and friendly [community](https://instantos.io/support) to support you.
 The [Discord channel](https://discord.io/instantos) is usually the quickest and most active way to get information.